DevOps, DevApps and the Death of Infrastructure

 Over time, cloud services from Google, AWS or Microsoft provided redundant systems at a cost much lower than possible within the enterprise.
 The main risk of cloud vendors isn’t downtime, but rather vendor lock-in, a lack of understanding of the consequences of utilizing certain services, or inferiority of services relative to other cloud providers.

 Multicloud cloud usage is rising, but not for redundancy.
 At one point in time, the implication of multicloud was to run the same workload on multiple clouds.
 As noted “cloud good troublemaker” Corey Quinn observes, that’s a worst practice.
 Instead, enterprises are picking the best solution for their needs, e.g. Gitlab for code repositories, Salesforce for CRM, Datadog for monitoring, and Google, Microsoft and Amazon for infrastructure hosting.
 This combination is really the multicloud that makes sense.
 Once organizations start consuming multiple services that solve individual problems, it’s no longer a problem of infrastructure but of integration.

 The godfather of the DevOps movement, Patrick Debois, often speaks about how we are moving to a more service-oriented or serviceful intranet (See his talk on Serviceful versus Serverless).
-I have been calling this riff on DevOps deployment methodology, DevApps.
+DevApps is what I have been calling this riff on DevOps deployment methodology.